Critical $O(d)$-equivariant biharmonic maps

 Recently in \cite{GastelZorn12} Gastel and Zorn studied a fourth-order ODE very similar to our symmetry reduction for the equivariant biharmonic map equation \eqref{BMHFSymRedEq} (with $\pt \psi = 0$).
 Their ODE arises when trying to construct biharmonic maps of cohomonogeneity one between spheres using joins of two harmonic eigenmaps.
 In contrast to this work, they use purely variational methods.
 Their stated reason for this choice being that purely ODE methods would cause difficulties due to their ODE being fourth-order and having ill-posed boundary conditions.
 Although the questions studied in \cite{GastelZorn12} are quite different than the ones studied here, we have found success in using ODE methods to study our similar fourth-order ODE.
 To us, this demonstrates that ODE methods can be useful in exploring such questions.
 It may be of interest in future work to see if a synthesis of the ideas in \cite{GastelZorn12} and here can yield deeper insights.

 We will now outline the structure of the rest of this paper.
-In Section \ref{EquivariantSection}, we first prove that the smooth flow of \eqref{PMHFEq} preserves the ansatz given by \eqref{EquiAnsatzEq}.
-We refer the reader to \cite[Lemma 2.2]{ChangDing91} for a proof of this using the maximum principle in the harmonic case, see also \cite[Lemma 4.2]{Grotowski91} where a similar argument using the maximum principle is used for the axially symmetric harmonic map heat flow.
-Unfortunately, the maximum principle is not available in the higher-order polyharmonic map heat flows.
-Therefore, in the general setting of the polyharmonic map heat flows a different method which avoids the maximum principle must be used.
+In Section \ref{EquivariantSection}, we first prove that the smooth flow of \eqref{BMHFEq} preserves $O(d)$-equivariance.
+In \cite[Lemma 2.2]{ChangDing91}, the authors study the harmonic map heat flow using the equivariant ansatz \eqref{EquiAnsatzEq}, and they prove the analogue of this result in their situation using the maximum principle, see also \cite[Lemma 4.2]{Grotowski91} where a similar argument using the maximum principle is used for the axially symmetric harmonic map heat flow.
+Unfortunately, the maximum principle is not available in the biharmonic map heat flow.
+Therefore, in our setting a different method which avoids the maximum principle must be used.